uDeviceX/uDeviceX/doc/sim.md

 ## conventions

-Variables held by sim should stored into abstract structures to facilitate readibility.
+Variables held by `sim` should be stored into abstract structures to facilitate readibility.
-Wrapper functions take thes abstract structures as input and dispatch the variables to finer functions, so one can see the input/output of thes functions.
+Wrapper functions take these abstract structures as input and dispatch the variables to finer functions, so one can see the input/output of thes functions.

 There are 3 kinds of abstract structures: